fleet-actions/ec2-runner-pool-manager/docs/index.md

 !!! note
     To see how this fits in your Github Actions code and get started, see: [prerequisites](getting-started/prerequisites.md) & [quickstart](getting-started/quickstart.md)

-Here’s a closer look at each operational mode:
+Here’s an overview of each operational mode:

-### Mode: `provision`
+### Mode: `provision` :airplane_arriving:

 Allocates existing EC2 instances from the shared pool or creates new ones if needed for your active workflow jobs.

 - Simply specify the number of instances required (e.g., `instance-count: 10`)
 - Target these runners in workflow (e.g, `runs-on: ${{ github.run_id }}`)

-### Mode: `release`
+### Mode: `release` :airplane_departure:

 Returns the EC2 instances used by a workflow back to the shared pool, making them available for reuse by other jobs.

-- This mode typically requires no additional configuration, aiming for YAML simplicity.
+Requires no additional configuration

-- It automatically handles the release based on the workflow's unique `github.run_id`.
+- Automatically handles the release based on the workflow's unique `github.run_id`.

-### Mode: `refresh`
+### Mode: `refresh` :fontawesome-solid-tower-cell:

 Manages the overall configuration and health of the EC2 runner pool.
 This mode is designed to be run on a schedule (e.g., via a cron job) to perform ongoing maintenance tasks: